hemidactylus/pyschroedinger/README.md

 A playground to learn something about numerical integration of the Schroedinger equation

+## TO DO

+remove lookup of global vars and make everything passed explicitly

+adapt simple integration to the integrator-class interface

+better energy calculation

+timings properly

+start thinking of 2d

 ## Units

 We choose natural units and set <img